 Always consult your primary care physician concerning possible interactions between the medication you are currently taking and BlueChew.

 If, after taking BlueChew erectile dysfunction medication, you develop symptoms of an allergic reaction such as sneezing, coughing, watery eyes, hives, or itching, call 911 or emergency medical service.

 Is BlueChew Legit?

 Yes, it is.
 BlueChew is essentially an online portal for any individual adult male in the United States with erectile dysfunction to receive medications.
-Bear in mind that every state has different regulations regarding the legality and procedure of online prescription.
+Bear in mind that every state has different regulations regarding the legality and procedure of online prescriptions.

 As long as you live in a state that approves telemedicine practices, BlueChew has licensed physicians to provide the prescriptions you need.
 Of course, approval is based on the medical records you provide during registration.
 Your primary care physicians should keep your medical record and give it to you when you ask for it.

 A monthly subscription to BlueChew service costs as follows: